 I’m absolutely exhausted with my constant pain levels.
 I know I’m mostly housebound but life is still way too busy.

 I’m incredibly grateful that I can do all of the above.
-So grateful that I can use my mind as it helps distract me from my physical pain.
+So grateful I can use my mind as it helps distract me from my physical pain.

-In that moment as I was thinking about my exhaustion and all that I was juggling, I realised there was something I was most grateful for.
+In that moment as I was thinking about my exhaustion and all I was juggling, I realised there was something I was most grateful for.
 It was something I never want to take for granted.